Drug Evaluation Committee 2013-45 Scope of Monitoring - Documents to be kept by the SMO

 I am aware that if it is properly stored in the SMO, there is no problem and it is not subject to direct inspection of required documents by monitors, but is it necessary for monitors to check the original?

-According to Article 39-2 Guidance 10 of the GCP, the contractor (SMO) shall, upon request of the audit staff of the site and the regulatory authority, directly inspect all documents or records (including data) to be kept.
+According to Article 39-2 Guidance 10 of the GCP, the contractor (SMO) shall, upon request of the audit staff of the site and regulatory authorities, directly inspect all documents or records (including data) that are to be kept.
 The Guidance does not stipulate that the sponsor shall have direct access to such documents and records.

 The opinion text has been partially changed in accordance with the issuance of the GCP Guidance (July 5, 2049, Pharmaceutical Affairs Council of Japan, No. 0705-3).